Platanthera flava var. herbiola (R. Br. ex Ait. f.) Luer

 Conservation / Management

-The extensive loss of prairie and wetland habitats is a serious threat to this species.
-It is important that every effort be made to protect remaining native prairie and wetland communities.
-When considering management of surviving populations, it is useful to know that the growth of aerial stems and the production of flowers is stimulated by dormant-season spring burns, but the timing of prescribed burns is critical.
-Burns must occur in early spring before the plants appear above ground.
-If the burn is conducted when the plants are even just 2.5-5.1 cm (1-2 in.) above ground, the fire can do more harm than good.
+The extensive loss of prairie and wetland habitat is a serious threat to this species.
+It is important that every effort be made to protect remaining native prairie and wetland habitats.
+When considering management of surviving populations, it may be useful to know that the growth of aerial stems and the production of flowers is apparently stimulated by dormant-season spring burns; however, the timing of prescribed burns is critical.
+Burns must occur in early spring, before the plants appear above ground.
+If the burn is conducted when the plants are even just 1 or 2 inches above ground, the fire may do more harm than good.
 Livestock grazing is another potential threat.
 Even moderate grazing can permanently damage these very sensitive habitats.
 Mowing for wild hay can also be detrimental to the habitat, especially if repeated every year.
+Other well-documented threats include invasive plant species, such as Phalaris arundinacea (reed-canary grass) and excessive increases in woody plant cover.
 Poaching has been a long-standing threat to orchids, but so far P. flava var. herbiola has not become popular among orchid fanciers.
 This situation may change and needs to be monitored.

 Conservation Efforts in Minnesota

-At least two occupied sites are in public ownership that are being managed in a favorable way for this species.
-Management includes activities such as dormant-season spring burns, exclusion of motorized vehicles, and maintenance of natural hydrologic conditions.
+At least two sites are in public ownership that are being managed in a favorable way for this species.
+Management includes activities such as dormant season spring burns, exclusion of motorized vehicles, and maintenance of natural hydrologic conditions.

 Buker, W. 1980.
 Population explosions among the orchids.
 Castanea 45:144-145.